How Much Does TMS Therapy Cost?

 Even though the TMS treatment cost may be high, it has gained popularity for its effectiveness.
 For many, the cost is worth the price.
 If you're interested in TMS treatment, talk to a mental health professional or your primary care physician to see if you meet the FDA clearances to receive it.
 You may need a referral from a medical doctor to receive the treatment, and your insurance might not cover the procedure.

 The TMS therapy success rate is often high.
 Harvard reports a 50-60% success rate of symptom reduction for most patients.
 About 20-30% of those patients experienced complete remission and reported no more symptoms after treatment.
-TMS therapy has proven to be an effective option for patients who cannot find relief through traditional means or are experiencing treatment-resistant depression.

 Getty/AnnaStills

-Is TMS FDA Cleared?
+Is TMS FDA cleared?

 For many patients, knowing whether or not TMS is FDA-approved is essential before starting treatment.
 TMS therapy is FDA-approved for major depressive disorder, treatment-resistant depression, and obsessive-compulsive disorder.
 However, the treatment may not be FDA-approved if recommended for another condition.
 Discuss your options with a mental health professional or medical doctor before attempting a new treatment for your symptoms.